yaleyang5/yaleyang5/README.md

 - Pronouns: he/him/his

+- Learn more about me on my online [portfolio](https://yaleyang.xyz/)!

-- 🔭 I’m currently working on growing my startup, [Cribit!](https://cribit.xyz/)
+- 🔭 I’m currently working on growing my startup, [Cribit](https://cribit.xyz/)!

 - 🌱 These days, I’m growing in Redux, Tailwind, and Firebase.